WHAT ARE STEM CELLS?

 HOW IS STEM CELL THERAPY DONE?

-Stem cell therapy consists of first harvesting cells from bone marrow or abdominal fat in order to isolate the stem cells through the process of centrifugation.
+Stem cell therapy consists of first extracting stem cells from bone marrow or abdominal fat in order to isolate the stem cells through the process of centrifugation.
 The stem cells are then combined with platelet-rich plasma before they are injected at the precise location where the patient has damaged tissue.
 The stem cells differentiate, depending on the type of tissue into which they are injected.
 For example, if they are injected into a ligament, they turn into ligament cells.
 If injected into a tendon, they become tendon cells.
 The stem cells trigger the regeneration and healing of the targeted tissues.
 To ensure accuracy and safety, stem cell therapy is always done using ultrasound or fluoroscopy guidance, strict aseptic techniques, and prophylactic antibiotics.

 BENEFITS OF STEM CELL THERAPY

 The main benefits of stem cell therapy are: